BlockchainCommons/bc-envelope-cli-rust/README.md

 **NOTE:** The `envelope` tool does *not* have the same command line syntax as the Swift `envelope` tool.

 ## Version History

+### 0.24.0: October 20, 2025

+- Add walk subcommand for navigating and manipulating envelope nodes.
+- Change terminology from uncompress to decompress.
+- Fix provenance-mark tag registration bug.
+- Align to dependencies.

 ### 0.23.1: September 29, 2025